AdaCore/spark2014/docs/ug/en/tutorial.rst

    :lines: 19-20

-As stated above, this invariant holds exactly between the two statements in the loop (after the if-statement, before the increment of the index).
+As stated above, this invariant holds exactly between the two statements in the loop in ``linear_search.adb`` (after the if-statement, before the increment of the index).
 Thus, it should be inserted at this place.
-With this loop invariant, two checks previously not proved are now proved, and a check previously proved becomes
+With this loop invariant, two checks previously not proved are now proved, and a check previously proved becomes unproved:
-unproved:

 .. image:: /static/search_loopinv.png